bKiraly/DHBW_WISCI16_Notes/MD/Econ.md

 > The **textbook notation** displays the conversion rate as a fraction, and needs to be interpreted as proper SI combined ration unit.
 (Example: $1.12 {USD \over EUR}$).
 Anther advantage is the reverse exchange rate with the proper unit can be obtained by taking the reciprocal.

+**I will use this notation in my examples, and convert all other notations to this.**

 #### Spot FX trading

 * In the interbank market the standard trade size is $10m